Medical Eye center History

-As the years passed and the practice of medicine became more specialized, the practice began to focus primarily on eye care.
-Dr. John T. Weisel joined Medical Eye Center in the late 1950’s, and he worked with Dr. Emmens for a short time before he passed away.
+As the years passed and medicine became more specialized, the practice began to focus primarily on eye care.
+Dr. John T. Weisel joined Medical Eye Center in the late 1950s, and he worked with Dr. Emmens for a short time before he passed away.
 Dr. John Retzlaff was a local internist who decided to change fields, did an ophthalmology residency, and eventually joined Dr. Weisel.

 Taking Cataract Care to a New Level

 By 1968, Medical Eye Center was helmed by these two highly respected eye surgeons whose experience was soon respected worldwide.
 Drs.
 Weisel and Retzlaff were early pioneers in cataract removal and lens implantation whose work contributed to the approval of the intraocular lens by the FDA.
 In 1974, they also performed the first cataract extraction by phacoemulsification in Oregon.
 This process was the latest advancement in cataract removal at the time.
 It involved using an ultrasonic probe that vibrates 40,000 times per second and causes the cataract to disintegrate into tiny particles, which are then removed through a suction instrument.
 Until that time, patients were required to stay in the hospital for a few days, but phacoemulsification allowed smaller incisions and a shorter, safer, post-operative course.
 This was a considerable advance toward modern cataract surgery.

 Dr. Weisel traveled the world lecturing to other doctors and teaching them to perform the delicate surgery of removing cataract-damaged lenses and replacing them with plastic ones.
 Those doctors have, in turn, led the technique to many others, helping to refine surgical skills among their peers.